rubymonsters/ruby-for-beginners/source/11-writing_classes/07-self.md

 visible at the same time.
 For any given name Ruby will first check the local scope, and then the object scope.

-In practise this most importantly means that from any method on an object, you can access:
+In reality this most importantly means that from any method on an object, you can access:

 * all local variables
 * all instance variables